-Overall, both white canes and smart glasses were considered helpful for visually impaired people.
+Overall, both white canes and smart glasses were considered helpful to visually impaired people.
 Similar possibilities of use were mentioned for the two devices.
 In both cases, mobility was a key issue.
 It is interesting to observe that most participants mentioned outdoors navigation as a daily challenge faced by visually impaired people.
-This finding is consistent with much of the literature that addresses improving navigation [23-26].
-Navigation devices give users alerts and feedback about the environment and possible obstacles.
+This finding is consistent with the much of the literature that addresses improving navigation [22-25].
+Navigation devices give the users alerts and feedback about the environment and possible obstacles.
 Despite similarities in function, participants exhibited more positive attitudes towards smart glasses compared to white canes.

 The perceptions of smart glasses' users were mostly neutral and not related to disabilities.
 None of the participants associated the smart glasses with the need for assistance.
-In the case of white canes, the participants were more inclined to have feelings of pity.
+In the case of white canes the participants were more inclined to have feelings of pity.
 According to Jonge et al. [13], the stigma associated with needing assistance is a factor of resistance.
-Devices without such symbolisms are more easily accepted.
+Devices with such symbolisms are more easily accepted.

 According to Shinohara and Wobbrock [4], assistive technology users are more comfortable with devices that look like mainstream objects.
 They avoid assistive technologies that attract attention.
-Our findings agree with this as participants associated smart glasses with regular eyeglasses rather than an assistive device.
-Smart glasses were not associated with stigma and negative perceptions about its users.
+Our findings agree with this as participants associated smart glasses with regular eyeglasses and an assistive device.
+Smart glasses were not associated with a stigma and negative perception about its users.

-Recently, white cane enhancements such as environmental scanning and tactile and audio feedback have been the focus of several studies [27-30].
-Though, other potential topics suggested by the participants such as face recognition [31], body language feedback, or reading improvements cannot easily be achieved with white canes.
-On the other hand, studies with wearable devices, including smart glasses, have shown potential to reach these possibilities and more, besides mobility aspects [32-36].
+Recently, white cane enhancements such as environment scanning and tactile and audio feedback have been the focus of several studies [26-28, 35].
+Though, other potential topics suggested by the participants such as face recognition [34], body language feedback or reading improvements cannot easily be achieved with white canes.
+On the other hand, studies with wearable devices, including smart glasses, have showed potential to reach these possibilities and more, besides mobility aspects [29-32, 36].